 Donald was born and bred in Huntly.
 On leaving the town’s Gordon Schools he became a Chartered Surveyor in Aberdeen before working his way through Europe and the Middle East for two years.
 On his return to the UK he studied Environmental Management and Community Water Supply Engineering for developing countries at Cranfield University.
 He then worked for a year as a volunteer with a small charity in the Western Highlands of Guatemala installing gravity-fed water systems.
 A nine-year stint as project manager with the International Institute for the Urban Environment in Delft, The Netherlands followed.
 In 2005, Donald returned to his hometown as Town Coordinator with the Aberdeenshire Towns Partnership and completed his MBA with the Open University.
 He then helped establish its successor, Huntly & District Development Trust, in 2009 and became its first Development Manager.

 Debbie grew up in Huntly and attended The Gordon Schools.
 Her past employment history and HND in Administration and Information Management has gained her significant experience within the office admin sector.
-Her employment history includes a long period as Practice Administrator at a local award winning architectural practice, as well as a stint as Clerk to Gordon Primary School Board.
+Her employment history includes Practice Administrator at a local award winning architectural practice, as well as a stint as Clerk to Gordon Primary School Board.
 Debbie was employed as Clerical Officer in 2008 for HDDT’s predecessor Aberdeenshire Towns Partnership.
-She has been in her full time role as Administration Manager with HDDT since 2012.
+She has been in her full time role at HDDT since 2012.
 Debbie takes part in local fundraising and charity events and volunteers with local groups.
-She was for the past 14 and a half years, a Leader at 1st Huntly Brownies, and for the past year District Commissioner for Clashnoth District.
+She was for 14 and a half years, a Leader at 1st Huntly Brownies, and for the last year of that role was District Commissioner.
+Debbie has recently taken on a new voluntary role as a Board member for Himalayan Initiatives.
 She enjoys walking, hiking and cooking.

 Jill was born in Aberdeen and studied Architecture in at the Mackintosh School of Architecture in Glasgow and Scott Sutherland School in Aberdeen.
 After working for architects in the Outer Hebrides, Skye, North Berwick and Deeside she settled in Huntly 20 years ago.
 She started her own Architectural practice in 2002 and specialises in high quality design grounded on sustainable principles.
 Her children have all been educated at The Gordon Schools and she participates in many local ventures including Aurora Choir and Productions, Huntly Summer Traditional Scottish Evenings and as a singer in the Scots harmony group Tripple.
 She enjoys walking, cycling and swimming.